VParton/bbccIR/README.md

 ### `clean_dw_transcript`

-The `clean_dw_transcript` function will remove those courses that are not neccessary when looking at course level data.
+The `clean_dw_transcript` function will remove those courses that are not necessary when looking at course level data.
 This function will be important when producing course success rates.

 There are two different ways to use the `clean_dw_transcript` function.